itcarroll/basic-R-lesson/docs/_slides/conclude.md

 | `.`                 |                              |
 | `@`                 | slot (advanced)              |

-Yes, the `.` in R has no fixed meaning and is often used as `_` might be used to separate words in a variable name.
+The `.` in R has no fixed meaning and is often used as `_` might be used to separate words in a variable name.
+{:.notes}